ta0kira/zeolite/README.md

 enforced for the entire category; not just for selected values or for specific references to values.
 This should be an easy addition to the type system.

-A related concept is C++ `const`, which is used to protect specific instances from modification, either locally or by specific functions.
+A related concept is C++ `const`, which is used to protect *specific instances* from modification, either locally or by specific functions.

-An incorrect intuition of `const` is that it makes the entire object appear to be immutable.
-In order to achieve that intuition, the code author needs to understand C++ best-practices enough to design a `class` that has an "immutable view" (i.e., `const` member functions) that protects things that are accessible via indirection.
+An *incorrect* intuition of `const` is that it makes the entire object appear to be immutable.
+In order to achieve those semantics, the code author needs to understand C++ best-practices enough to design a `class` that has an "immutable view" (i.e., `const` member functions) that protects things that are accessible via indirection.

 For example, `std::vector` was designed such that a `const std::vector<X>` contains `const X` values.
 Poor design (i.e., default behavior) would allow callers to modify elements of a `const std::vector<X>`.
+On the other hand, a `const std::unique_ptr<X>` provides access to a non-`const` `X`, which can be counter-intuitive for new C++ users.

-This can be confusing for the reader and writer, can often be misapplied, and can require quite a bit of extra boilerplate to get it right.
+This can be confusing for the reader and writer, it can be inconsistently applied, and it can require quite a bit of extra boilerplate to get it right.
 It's therefore unlikely that Zeolite will also have a concept of an "immutable view" of a value that can otherwise be modified.

 ## Other Discussions